SeaDve/Mousai/.github/ISSUE_TEMPLATE/bug_report.md

 **Affected version**

 <!--
-Click on Mousai's Main Menu then go to Troubleshooting > Debugging Information, copy the text, and paste it here.
+Open Mousai's Main Menu, click on About Mousai, go to Troubleshooting > Debugging Information, copy the text, and paste it here.

 If there are other relevant version information, please include them here.
 -->